robmifsud/rnative-google-sso/README.md

 # cis3186-sso
-Code to be used during SSO tutorial (to be held on 07/12/22 14:00)
+Resources and code to be used during SSO tutorial (to be held on 07/12/22 14:00)

 # Team 2
 - Adam Ruggier